Negi-Ashish/ThetaWalletTracker/README.md

-# ThetaWalletTracker
-This is a Wallet tracker on theta network blockchain.
+Wallet Tracker on Theta blockchain.